-Scott T. Allen is an associate and litigation lawyer with Foley & Lardner LLP.
+Scott T. Allen is a senior counsel and litigation lawyer with Foley & Lardner LLP.
 He is a member of the firm’s Labor & Employment Practice.
 He has represented clients in a wide variety of litigation matters, including employment discrimination, traditional labor, and wage and hour cases before federal and state courts and administrative agencies.
 Mr. Allen also counsels employers on a range of employment-related matters, such as disability accommodation, employee leave, and wage and hour compliance.

 Prior to joining Foley, Mr. Allen served as a legislative aide for U.S. Senator Herb Kohl, and as a press assistant for U.S. Senator Blanche Lincoln.
 During law school, he was a summer associate with Foley.